DataDog/hiring-engineers/answers.md

 > Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 MySQL is installed and configured with the following tasks in the Ansible playbook.
 We also include the mysql-python library which allows configuration of the database through Ansible.
-We configure mysql with a mysql user "datadog".
-This user has REPLICATION CLIENT and PROCESS priviledges which is all the datadog mysql check will need.
+We configure mysql with a MySQL user "datadog".
+This user has REPLICATION CLIENT and PROCESS priviledges which is all the datadog MySQL check will need.

 ```
   - name: Install mysql-server